fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-5.md

 Then from 4.5 onwards, you can update TypeScript and your dependency manager’s lockfile will ensure that it uses the exact same version of the DOM types.
 That means you get to update your types on your own terms.

-We’d like to give a shout-out to [saschanaz](https://github.com/saschanaz) who has been extremely helpful and patient as we’ve been building out and experimenting with this feature.
+We’d like to give a shout-out to [saschanaz ↗](https://github.com/saschanaz) who has been extremely helpful and patient as we’ve been building out and experimenting with this feature.

-For more information, you can [see the implementation of this change](https://github.com/microsoft/TypeScript/pull/45771).
+For more information, you can [see the implementation of this change ↗](https://github.com/microsoft/TypeScript/pull/45771).

 ## The `Awaited` Type and `Promise` Improvements {#the-awaited-type-and-promise-improvements}